Higher property T and below-rank phenomena of lattices: Lattices in semisimple groups

 This extends verbatim to S-semisimple groups and cocompact lattices, in particular to $p$-adic groups, where all lattices are cocompact.
 For non-cocompact lattices in S-semisimple groups, the implication above still holds, assuming Conjecture~\ref{conj: S-arithmetic filling}.

 We list below various conjectures regarding irreducible higher rank lattices which are all implied by Conjecture~\ref{conj:SG} and in particular by Conjecture~\ref{conj:semisimple}.
 For convenience, see Figure~\ref{fig2} for a summary of the relation between the various conjectures discussed in this subsection.
-We start with the following conjecture which is due to Lubotzky.